nespresso/ntaf/template/doc/Framework.md

 ## Test Project Structure

-This structure is generated when intializing a new test project running the `npx ntaf install` command.
+This structure is generated when initializing a new test project running the `npx ntaf install` command.
 See the [technical documentation](https://github.com/nespresso/ntaf#adding-ntaf-package-and-configuration-to-your-project) for more details.